A reservoir of timescales in random neural networks

+We focus on random neuronal networks whose units are recurrently connected, with couplings that are chosen randomly.
+In our model, each network unit represents a functional cluster of cortical neurons with similar response properties.
+We interpret the unit's self-coupling \lm{as the neural cluster strength, reflecting the product of the cluster size and the average value of the recurrent synaptic coupling between its neurons}.
+In the case where the self-couplings are zero or weak (order $1/\sqrt{N}$), random networks are known to undergo a phase transition from silence to chaos when the variance of the random couplings exceeds a critical value \cite{sompolinsky1988chaos}.
+When the self-couplings are strong (order 1) and are all equal, a third phase appears featuring multiple stable fixed points accompanied by long transient activity \cite{merav2014clusters}.
+In all these cases, all network units exhibit the same intrinsic timescale, estimated from their autocorrelation function.
 Here, we demonstrate a novel class of recurrent networks, capable of generating temporally heterogeneous activity whose multiple timescales span several orders of magnitude.
-We show that when the self-couplings are heterogeneous, a reservoir of multiple timescales emerges, where each unit's intrinsic timescale depends both on its own self-coupling and the network's self-coupling distribution.
-We analytically study the dynamics of a single unit in the limit of large self-coupling, revealing a new metastable regime described by colored noise-driven transitions between potential wells.
-We also study the stimulus-response properties of our networks with heterogeneous self-couplings.
+We show that when the self-couplings are heterogeneous, a reservoir of multiple timescales emerges, where each unit's intrinsic timescale depends both on its own self-coupling and the network's self-coupling distribution. \lm{In particular, we find an exponential relationship between (a power of the) unit's self-coupling and its timescales.} We analytically study the dynamics of a single unit in the limit of large self-coupling, revealing a new metastable regime described by colored noise-driven transitions between potential wells. \lm{We show that these results generalize to biologically plausible models of cortical circuits based on spiking networks with cell-type specific clustered architectures, where a reservoir of timescales emerges in presence of a heterogeneous distribution of cluster strengths}.
+We then study the stimulus-response properties of our networks with heterogeneous self-couplings.